On Higher Order Drift and Diffusion Estimates for Stochastic SINDy: Review of SDEs

 in the weak expansion and

 in the strong expansions, where $R_2(x)=\E(|R_t|^2~|~X_t=x)$.
 This assumption will allow us to take time averages and expect them to be finite.
-Following the proofs in \cite{kloeden1992stochastic}, it can be seen that these can be guaranteed imposing similar conditions on the coefficient functions. \end{remark}
+Following the proofs in \cite{kloeden1992stochastic}, it can be seen that these can be guaranteed by imposing similar integrability conditions on the coefficient functions with respect to the ergodic measure.
+This will often be the case, as the ergodic measure will decay rapidly towards infinity.
+A sufficiently strong condition to guarantee both the the integrability of the error is, for example, that both the diffusion and drift functions satisfy are smooth and the derivatives of all orders are bounded. \end{remark}